 You can format your messages:

-Ordered list (Type 1. (or any other number followed by a dot) at the beginning of a new line and it will magically transform to ordered list)
+Ordered list (Type 1. (or any other number followed by a period) at the beginning of a new line and it will magically transform to an ordered list)

-Emojis (Add smiley faces, hearts, winks etc. by typing their shortcuts and a space after them:
+- Emojis (Add smiley faces, hearts, winks, etc. by typing their shortcuts and a space after them:

-To mention someone, type '@' in the editor then start typing their name.
-Then, choose the person you want to mention from the list of suggestions.
+To mention someone, type '@' in the editor, then start typing their name.
+Next, choose the person you want to mention from the list of suggestions.